Adjacent Days Factor

 Adjacent factor Customization can help encourage or discourage back-to-back bookings and lets you adjust the rate for the selected number of days before and after a booking.
 Let's take a look at how to make the best use of it for your use case:

-This setting can be found under Customizations > Advanced Customizations > Adjacent Factor
+This setting can be found under Customizations > All Customizations > Adjacent Factor

 Case 1: When to apply a discount on Adjacent Factor?